jbcodeforce/flink-udfs-catalog/user_group_dynamic_hierarchy/README.md

 # Traverse User Group Hierarchy UDF for Flink

-The problem to addres is how to support a hierarchy within the same table, and try to get the users in a group by flattening the hierarchy.
-As an example there is a group of hospital, with department, and group of people, then persons.
+The problem to address, how to support a hierarchy within the same table, and try to get the users in a group by flattening the hierarchy.
+As an example there is a group of hospitals, with departments, and groups of people, then persons.

 ![](./images/group_hierarchy.drawio.png)